-2. Choose the encryption algorithm from the drop-down menu but suggested one is AES.
-Don’t change anything in Wipe Mode if you don’t want to wipe out data from selected partition.
-Click Next.

 3. Now time to create a strong password.
-User has an option to use Keyfiles instead of creating a password.
+The user has an option to use Keyfiles instead of creating a password.
 Don’t use Keyfiles for encryption of system boot partition otherwise, you will not be able to login back to Windows.

 Be ready as soon as you click Ok, it starts encryption.

 DiskCryptor”s Wipe Mode feature neither erase files nor any remnant data that a file system might contain.
 The reason is that it is not designed to do so instead Wipe Mode prevents the possibility to recover data by examining residual magnetic energy.

 If you set Wipe Mode other than None, DiskCryptor reads and wipes the sector’s data.
 However, it writes the encrypted data back to it.
 One thing to note that deleted files still will be there if the encrypted partition is mounted later.

 Pause & Encrypt Later

 Don’t wait for complete encryption if you are in a hurry.
-Pause option can be handy at this.
+The pause option can be handy at this.
 This feature lets users pause the encryption process and then you can restart or turn off the system.
 Continue encryption later when you feel free.
 The process will start at the same point where you paused encryption.

 Another helpful function is that users can start encrypting a drive on some PC and pause.
-Use this drive to other PC with DiskCryptor installed and encryption will start from the pause point again.
+Use this drive to another PC with DiskCryptor installed and encryption will start from the pause point again.

-When the page was next visited, it said: